Grocery Business Transition Mentorship Program

 Transitioning a business is a long process.
 The mentorship program is open to people in various roles and various stages of business transition.
 This includes but is not limited to: grocers who are developing a succession plan, grocers who are transitioning their ownership model, grocers who are opening a new or transitioned store, and others who may play a supporting role, such as city and county officials, economic developers, etc.

-This program is currently only open to grocers and community leaders in Kansas.
+This program is currently only open to grocers and community leaders in Kansas, Nebraska, Missouri, and Iowa.

 How many people from my store or community can participate?